u12206050/gridsome-source-mysql/README.md

 }
 ```

-Relationship ids should be in the format of `xxx_id` where `xxx` is the name of another query
+Relationship ids should be in the format of `xxx_id` where `xxx` is the name of another query.

 ## Usage